-Where the system shows its lack of polish is during the actual game.
+Some more lack of polish is seen during the actual matches.
 The animation is jumpy and choppy, while the on-field action doesn't really resemble real football (a tackle from behind can cause players to fly in the wrong direction).
-The announcing and referee-calling (by Al Michaels and Jerry Markbreit, respectively) is uninspired (it sounds as if Markbreit literally phoned in his voice-over; the amount of reverb is comical, and crowd noise is completely absent).
+The announcing and referee-calling (by Al Michaels and Jerry Markbreit, respectively) is uninspired (it sounds as if Markbreit literally phoned in his voice-over; the amount of reverb is comical, and crowd noises are completely absent).
 Like most of the games out there, you can choose to view the game from every conceivable angle (including first-person), and like most of the games out there the feature is fairly useless.
-To say that this 96 model is an improvement over the previous one is an understatement.
+To say that this '96 model is an improvement over the previous one is an understatement.
 The enormous gains this version has made points to a rather rosy future for the design, whereas Sierra seems to be spinning its wheels with its football line.
-They'd better watch out - Accolade may tackle them from behind, recover the ball, and return it for a touchdown.
+They'd better watch out – Accolade may tackle them from behind, recover the ball, and return it for a touchdown.
 Definitely a battle to watch in 1996."

 Reviewed by: Underdogs